This article contains:

 - Follow-up: Send Thank You notes to the school principal, and all other parties involved in your presentation.
 Contact attendees as soon as possible after the presentation with important links and materials.

-The AFS-USA Website contains a variety of tools for educators that we encourage volunteers to share with the school leaders they liaise with.
+The AFS-USA Website contains a variety of tools for educators that we encourage you to share with the school leaders with whom you liaise.
 By using these resources, you will find ways to support the U.S. Department of Education's International Strategy, "Succeeding Globally Through International Education and Engagement" and AFS.

 - Do you know our AFS student who is here this year?